-In State Fiscal Year (SFY) 2022, more than one in five Washington residents turned to the Economic Services Administration (ESA) within the Department of Social and Health Services for assistance with cash, food, child support, disability determination, support for transitioning to employment, and other services.
-A customer base of over 1.7 million individuals receive service from over 3,650 ESA employees dedicated to connecting children, adults, and families to resources and opportunities that help them reach their full potential.
+In State Fiscal Year (SFY) 2024, more than one in five Washington residents turned to the Economic Services Administration (ESA) within the Department of Social and Health Services for assistance with cash, food, child support, disability determination, support for transitioning to employment, and other services.
+A customer base of over 1.7 million individuals receive service from over 3,808 ESA employees dedicated to connecting children, adults, and families to resources and opportunities that help them reach their full potential.

-Together, the variety of services and supports that ESA provides aim to achieve a unified goal of reducing the number of people living in poverty by 50 percent from 2015 to 2025 in a way that eliminates disparity.
-This goal cannot be achieved by ESA alone or without significant changes in the way it operates, which is why ESA focuses on collaborating with other state agencies and community partners while continuing to transition to a human-centered service delivery model.
-This goal-along with specific strategic objectives, success measures, and action plans-is part of ESA's 2023-2025 Strategic Plan.
+Together, the variety of services and supports that ESA provides aim to achieve a unified goal of reducing the number of people living in poverty by 50 percent from 2015 to 2025 in a way that eliminates disparities.
+This goal cannot be achieved by ESA alone or without significant changes in the way it operates, which is why ESA focuses on collaborating with other state agencies, community partners and Government-to-Government with tribes while continuing to transition to a humancentered service delivery model.
+This goal-along with specific strategic goals, success measures, and action plans-is part of ESA's Strategic Goals in the DSHS Strategic Plan.

 The goal for reducing poverty and inequity is a shared statewide priority.
-In January 2021, Governor Inslee's Poverty Reduction Work Group (PRWG) completed a 10-Year Plan to Dismantle Poverty, providing a blueprint to build a just and equitable future in Washington state.
+In January 2021, Governor Inslee's Poverty Reduction Workgroup, which grew into the Washington Economic Justice Alliance (EJA), completed a 10-Year Plan to Dismantle Poverty, providing a blueprint to build a just and equitable future in Washington state.
 In December 2021, Governor Inslee issued Executive Order 21-05, creating a new interagency subcabinet explicitly focused on implementing the strategies and recommendations in the 10-Year Plan.
-The new subcabinet will work in collaboration with PRWG, people experiencing poverty, and the Legislative Executive WorkFirst Poverty Reduction Oversight Task Force to achieve the shared vision for all Washingtonians to have their foundational needs met and access to the opportunities needed to reach their full potential in life.
+The new subcabinet works in collaboration with the Economic Justice Alliance, people experiencing poverty, and the Legislative Executive WorkFirst Poverty Reduction Oversight Task Force to achieve the shared vision for all Washingtonians to have their foundational needs met and access to the opportunities needed to reach their full potential in life.